olin/olinomic/rules.md

 ### "Point Of Order"
 Players shall alternate in alphabetical order by surname, taking one whole turn apiece.
 Turns may not be skipped or passed, and parts of turns may not be omitted.
 All players begin with zero points.

-## 202
-### "What's A Turn?"
-One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) subtracting 291 from the ordinal number of the proposal, multiplying the result by the fraction of favorable votes it receives, rounding the result to the nearest integer, and adding this number to one's score (This yields a number between 0 and 10 for the first player, with the upper limit increasing by one each turn; more points are awarded for more popular proposals.).

 ## 204
 ### "10 Points For Dissenterdor!"
 If and when rule-changes can be adopted without unanimity, the players who vote against winning proposals shall receive 10 points each.